AFC Cup 2020 matches likely to be held between October 23 and November 4 in a single venue | Goal.com

 The final of the tournament will be played on December 12 but the venue has also not been finalised yet.
 AFC has shortlisted three countries as their preferred destinations for the final but the decision will be taken only after evaluating the Covid-19 situation in those countries.

-Dhar further state, "The venue has not yet been decided.
+Dhar further stated, "The venue has not yet been decided (for group stage matches).
 AFC prefers to hold the matches in either of the three countries but it will again depend on the COVID situation in each country.
 Whether internationals will be allowed in a country and if they will be kept in quarantine or not.

 "One of the teams preferred to play in a neutral venue (the group stage matches).
 But these are recommendations and it will be presented before the Competitions Committee for further ratification.
 It is expected that final confirmation will arrive by the end of this month."